rwxrob/zet/20210502004642/README.md

   <https://github.com/rwxrob/zet/search?q=luhmann>).
 This is more valuable
   to the user of your content anyway because it includes content that may be added after you would have made the initial link.

+* Avoid linking to definitions of any kind since you never know the audience.
+One reader might have to look up every other word, while another would be bored and annoyed by all the hyperlinked text.
+In generally, hyperlinking has always been an anti-pattern for knowledge consumption.
+Composable, finite leaf knowledge nodes (our zettels) and search parameter optimization in the *user's* control are a much better alternative.
+I call this *search-centric knowledge consumption*.